 It seems everybody is absorbed by Valentine’s wishes, so much so that they do not realize that they are the ones who can make them come true.

 All the single ladies do not lose hope.
 But if there is no one to pick up the oranges, what divine intervention will connect the hopeful couple?
 The matchmaker from the moon is not almighty, after all.

+Will you be celebrating Chap Goh Mei 2024?
 What is your favorite Valentine’s tradition?
-Do you hope the destiny will serve you or you actively try to create your love path?
+Do you hope destiny will serve you or do you actively try to create your love path?
 Please share your thoughts in the comment section below!